kyleboas/tacticsjournal.com/_posts/2024/12/2024-12-05-arsenals-artificial-defensive-rotations.md

 There is a lack of movement from the forwards to accompany the movement from the defenders.
 That is the main issue.
 The defenders are setting the table for dinner, assembling the plates, and putting the cloth on the table, and the forwards are watching. and waiting to sit to eat.
 The defenders set the table, and then they all eat.
 They are watching with us, and the United defenders.
 If the defenders threw some variance in and maybe tossed a chicken leg to Kai Havertz halfway through setting the table, it wouldn't feel as rehearsed.

-Bologna rehearsed the movements because that is how they trained, but it felt natural.
+Bologna under Thiago Motta last season rehearsed the movements because that is how they trained, but it felt natural.
 It felt like they were exploiting a team's weakness with their movement rather than moving just to try to confuse the opposition's defense.

 I love that Arsenal is trying this because it is an edge that they have this versatility.
 They are great at executing set plays, set pieces, "Set Piece FC", but movement for the sake of movement looks unnatural.
 And "Set Piece FC" is a massive compliment to their ability to score from corners.